 Due to government regulation, one PLMN users are allowed to access the other PLMNs as backup PLMNs in the same country when the PLMN is broken down due to some urgent situations, e.g., fire disaster, earthquake, etc. even they don’t have roaming service agreement.

-In this use case, it is assumed that the hPLMN is down but part of the Core Network can still work.
-So the hPLMN can request/notify the other PLMNs on demand to allow its users to access.
-Once the hPLMN is recovered, its users can return back ASAP.
+In this use case, it is assumed that the HPLMN RAN failed to serve its users in specific area due to disaster, but CN can still work.
+Once the HPLMN is recovery, its users can return back ASAP.

 5.3.2 Pre-conditions

-Based on government regulation, there is a special agreement between the two PLMNs that when one PLMN is broken down due to disaster, the other PLMN can serve its UEs.
+Based on government regulation, there is a special agreement between the two PLMNs that when one PLMN RAN failed to server its users in specific area due to disaster, the other PLMN can serve its UEs.

-Necessary parameters for the urgent communication are pre-configured between the two PLMNs and UE.
+Necessary government regulation or agreement between MNOs are made.

 The PLMN-B (same country) is not forbidden in hPLMN UE.